apollographql/qp-analyzer/Readme.md

 Usage: qp-analyzer <COMMAND>

 Commands:
-  list-overrides  List all override condition labels in the supergraph schema plan            Plan all possible query plans for a given supergraph schema and query help            Print this message or the help of the given subcommand(s)
+  list-overrides  List all override condition labels in supergraph schema plan            Plan all possible query plans for supergraph schema and query plan-one        Plan a query plan for supergraph schema, query and override conditions help            Print this message or the help of the given subcommand(s)

 Options: